daevlin/Zero2Auto_homework/README.md

 Our RC4 key is at offset C (12 bytes in)

-With that knowledge, we should be able to make a Python script to unpacked the first Stage of CruLoader.
+With that knowledge, we should at least be able to make a Python script to unpack the first Stage of CruLoader.

 But we still wanna know what it does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.